PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    ``$toggle auto-insert-cheatsheet``, "Toggles whether to insert cheatsheet at start of a raid."
    ``$toggle avoid-duplicate-raids``, "Toggles whether to avoid more than a single raid or ex raid at a gym."
    ``$toggle public-raid-channels``, "Toggles whether raid channels should be visible to anyone in the raid lobby."
+   ``$toggle clean-raid-lobbies``, "Toggles whether raid messages are deleted by the bot."
    ``$set-member-shared-quota``, "Sets the number of scans an individual can take from the shared pool."
 ```